 We moms are working our asses off, making lunch boxes, while making breakfasts, while listening to entire stories about ninjas.
 We buy birthday presents for children we’ve never met and drive our children across town and back like Uber drivers who don’t get paid.
 We wipe asses.
 We wipe away tears.
 And we clean up messes we didn’t actually make.
-We exist on less sleep than junkies, and we do it all with a smile on our faces.
+We exist on virtually zero sleep, and we do it all with a smile on our faces.

 We are not the people in our households who need to make resolutions.
 Everybody else is.

 So, moms, instead of sitting down with a Post-it and thinking of all the ways you need to improve, spend that time in a more productive fashion by thinking of all the ways your family needs to improve.
 Here’s my list:

 We don’t live in the Taj Majal.
 Your hamper is not that far from your hand.
 Put your dirty clothes inside of it so I don’t have to.
 Oh, and those shoes you leave in the middle of the floor?
 I nearly broke my neck on them about 14 times.
 If I broke my neck, who would pick up your shit for you?
 Oh right, you would!

 Even if I’m standing next to a garbage can, you hand me your empties, peels, and half-eaten snacks.
 Thanks for thinking of me, but I think that garbage can wants them more.
 Find it!

 3. Don’t ask for sex when I’ve got my hands full.